noatmc-archived/TickShift/README.md

 ### Explination

 A little while ago noatmc, Codex, and Doogie13 made a recreation of it.
-The recreation was very bad, the code was chinese, it lacked a lot of functionality etc. However, it had the basic idea.
+Credits to them for providing the original idea on how to exploit works.
 However, I, HausemasterIssue decided to step in and completley rewrite the exploit by myself.

 Now, it works much better and is exactly what I dreamed it would be.
 Of course I'm not saying my code is perfect.
-In fact I _strongly_ encourage you to expand upon my code and this exploit as much as you like.
+In fact, my code is still missing a bit of functionality and things, and I will work on improving it.
+I _strongly_ encourage you to expand upon my code and this exploit as much as you like.

 HausemasterIssue 2021